 The 10 Best Mini Screwdriver Sets

-This wiki has been updated 36 times since it was first published in April of 2016.
+This wiki has been updated 40 times since it was first published in April of 2016.
 As modern technology evolves and devices become increasingly smaller, regular tools are simply too large to use on many items.
 These mini screwdriver sets are designed to help you make repairs and adjustments to your computer, smartphone, or even a pair of eyeglasses.
 We've included options suitable for at-home tinkerers and some advanced enough for professional work.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes